kerimoyle/libcellml-tutorials/tutorials/combine2020/annotateModel.rst

 .. container:: dothis

-    **3.b** The item type returned is libcellml::CellMLElement::UNDEFINED ... so we need to check what the annotator has to say about it.
+    **3.b** The item type returned is libcellml::CellmlElementType::UNDEFINED ... so we need to check what the annotator has to say about it.
     Retrieve the issues from the annotator and print them to the terminal.

 .. container:: toggle